Textualize/textual/docs/guide/styles.md

 We've covered the most fundamental styles used by Textual apps, but there are many more which you can use to customize many aspects of how your app looks.
 See the [Styles reference](../styles/index.md) for a comprehensive list.

-In the next chapter we will discuss Textual CSS which is a very powerful way of applying styles to widgets that keeps your code free of style attributes.
+In the next chapter we will discuss Textual CSS which is a powerful way of applying styles to widgets that keeps your code free of style attributes.